Skip to main contentSkip to footer content

 • Funds received will be entered by the Office Manager into a three-ring binder ledger into four different accounts

-• Funds will be logged by the office manager on to deposit slips and taken to the bank each week.
+• Funds will be logged by the office manager on to deposit slips and will be reviewed for accuracy and deposited into the appropriate account by an approved member of the Board of Directors each week.

 • Deposit slips will be ordered in triplicate, one for each of the following; Office Manager, Treasurer and bank.